C4AI/blab-qa-viz/README.md

-# "Interpretability of Attention Mechanisms  in a Portuguese-Based Question Answering System about the Blue Amazon
+# Interpretability of Attention Mechanisms  in a Portuguese-Based Question Answering System about the Blue Amazon
 Repository for the ENIAC'21 paper "Interpretability of Attention Mechanisms  in a Portuguese-Based Question Answering System about the Blue Amazon"

 The full paper can be found: https://sol.sbc.org.br/index.php/eniac/article/view/18302